JeanMusenga/ArchISMiner/README.md

 More details about each subfolder and how to run the experiments are provided in their respective README files (if available).
 Please refer to the usage instructions in the `archispe/` and `evaluation/` folders.

 ---

+📃 Citation
+If you use this framework or dataset in your research, please cite our paper:
+@inproceedings{yourcitationkey,
+  title={Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities}, author={Your Name and Others}, booktitle={Conference Name}, year={2025}
+}